Sewage self-assessment

 - Do you have an operations and maintenance manual for the sewage works?

-- Are procedures (contingency plans) in place to deal with an emergency?
+- Are procedures or contingency plans in place to deal with an emergency?

 - Are procedures in place to deal with complaints from the public or external parties?

-Operation and maintenance programs are a typical ECA requirement or condition.
-One of the primary goals of implementing operation and maintenance programs is to ensure that you limit and maintain your sewage works in accordance with the regulations and your ECA.
+Operation and maintenance programs are an ECA or EASR registration requirement or condition.
+One of the primary goals of implementing operation and maintenance programs is to ensure that you limit and maintain your sewage works in accordance with the regulations and your ECA or EASR registration.

-Operating procedures required by an ECA usually relate to the proper operation of process and pollution control equipment to minimize the potential to negatively impact the natural environment.
+Operating procedures required by an ECA or EASR registration usually relate to the proper operation of process and pollution control equipment to minimize the potential to negatively impact the natural environment.

-Additional operating procedures and maintenance programs may be required in your ECA and will likely include procedures and programs recommended by the original equipment manufacturer.
-Refer to the specific condition(s) in your ECA to determine the requirements for your facility.
+Additional operating procedures and maintenance programs may be required in your ECA or EASR registration and will likely include procedures and programs recommended by the original equipment manufacturer.
+Refer to the specific conditions in your ECA or EASR registration to determine the requirements for your sewage works.

-Operations and maintenance programs should be considered for all sewage works even if they are not required by the ECA.
-These programs should include, but not be limited to,
+Operations and maintenance programs should be considered for all sewage works even if they are not required by the ECA or EASR registration.
+These programs should include, but not be limited to:

-Question 3.10: Have you completed all of the required and recommended actions as a result of any previous inspections completed by the MECP?
+Question 3.10: Have you completed all the required and recommended actions as a result of any previous inspections completed by the ministry?

 Facilities are identified for inspection using a risk based process, and may be conducted when:

-- Spill reports or complaints have been received by the Ministry of the Environment, Conservation and Parks (MECP)
+- spill reports or complaints have been received by the ministry

-- The sewage works ECA is outdated and may no longer accurately reflects site characteristics
+- the sewage works ECA or EASR registration is outdated and may no longer accurately reflects site characteristics

 All inspections findings and required actions will be communicated to the owner in the form of an inspection report.

-If your facility has been inspected but you do not have the inspection report, you can contact your local ministry district office to obtain a copy.
+If your sewage works has been inspected but you do not have the inspection report, you can contact your local ministry district office to obtain a copy.

-The ministry will identify required actions in your inspection report that can be based on a number of issues, such as legislative non-compliance or environmental impact.
-These required actions normally have a completion date by which you must report and verify to the ministry that the identified required work or actions have been completed for your facility.
+The ministry will identify required actions in your inspection report that can be based on several issues, such as legislative non-compliance or environmental impact.
+These required actions normally have a completion date by which you must report and verify to the ministry that the identified required work or actions have been completed for your sewage works.
 Failure to comply with the required actions resulting from an inspection may cause environmental impacts and could result in further abatement action or charges being laid.

-Recommended actions can be based on a number of issues that are not directly related to a legislated requirement; however, these environmental issues are normally preventive in nature.
+Recommended actions can be based on several issues that are not directly related to a legislated requirement; however, these environmental issues are normally preventive in nature.
 Recommended actions may include, for example, implementing a spill response plan.

 Question 3.11: Are you aware of additional legislation that may impact your sewage works?